ArmandoAv/online_store/postgres/database/Readme.txt

 This script creates a function called fn_CalculateDiscount, which helps to calculate possible discounts According to the following rules:

-, apply a 10% discount.
+If the quantity is greater than or equal to 10, apply a 10% discount.
 If the quantity is greater than or equal to 20, apply a 20% discount.
 If the quantity is greater than or equal to 50, apply a 25% discount.